nodejs/node/deps/npm/doc/cli/npm-version.md

 If run in a git repo, it will also create a version commit and tag.
 This behavior is controlled by `git-tag-version` (see below), and can be disabled on the command line by running `npm --no-git-tag-version version`.
-It will fail if the working directory is not clean, unless the `--force` flag is set.
+It will fail if the working directory is not clean, unless the `-f` or `--force` flag is set.

-If supplied with `--message` (shorthand: `-m`) config option, npm will use it as a commit message when creating a version commit.
+If supplied with `-m` or `--message` config option, npm will use it as a commit message when creating a version commit.
 If the `message` config contains `%s` then that will be replaced with the resulting version number.
 For example: